Associate Teaching Professor

 Office: SIPA 314

-Katherine Lineberger, Ph.D., Sociology, has been teaching as an instructor in the Department of Global and Sociocultural Studies at Florida International University since 2007.
-Dr. Lineberger earned her Master of Social Science, Graduate Certificate in Women's Studies, and Master of Arts in Sociology from the University of Colorado at Denver and upon completion of the two degrees continued her education at the University of Colorado at Boulder where she earned her Doctorate of Sociology.
-She also has a Bachelor of Arts in Sociology, History and Women's Studies.
+Katherine Lineberger, Associate Teaching Professor, has been with the Department of Global and Sociocultural Studies at Florida International University since 2007, when she began as an adjunct instructor and segued into the position of Instructor in Fall, 2013.
+Dr. Lineberger earned her Master of Social Science, Graduate Certificate in Women’s Studies, and Master of Arts in Sociology from the University of Colorado at Denver and upon completion of the two degrees continued her education at the University of Colorado at Boulder where she earned her Doctorate of Sociology.
+She also has a Bachelor of Arts in Sociology, History and Women’s Studies.